AdrianKuriata/lara-lol/README.md

 ```

 #### Summoner
 Summoner endpoint let us get data about summoner like a account ID, summoner ID, name or icon ID.
 This endpoint has some functions which let us get awesome data from League of Legends API.

 This functions let us get information about summoner:
 ```
 findByName($name); // by his name

-findByAccountId($id); / /by his account id
+findByAccountId($id); // by his account id

 findById($id); // by his ID
 ```